universeye/MengScreenView/README.md

 # SwiftUI Log In Screen
-SwiftUI, a log in screen follow the livestream tutorial by [MengTo](https://twitter.com/MengTo), with extra feature added myself like drag animation.
+SwiftUI, a log in screen follow the livestream tutorial by [MengTo](https://twitter.com/MengTo), with some extra features added myself like drag animation etc...

 # Menu